akurcubic/Food_order/README.md

 # RAF Food Ordering System

 ## Project Overview
-The **RAF Food Ordering System** is a web application designed to simulate a food ordering process.
+The **RAF Food Ordering System** is a web application designed for food ordering process.
 The application allows users to place orders, track their status in real-time, and schedule orders for future delivery.
 Additionally, it provides administrative functionalities for managing orders and users.

 ## Key Features